inducer/pudb/doc/configuration.rst

 Configuration
 -------------

+At debugging session ``Ctrl-P`` shortcut opens configuration dialog.
-All PuDB information is stored in a location specified by the `XDG Base Directory Specification
+Additionally all PuDB information is stored in a location specified by the `XDG Base Directory Specification
 <http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_.
 Usually, it is ``~/.config/pudb``.
 The PuDB configuration is stored at ``pudb.cfg`` file inside that directory.
 Therefore the whole path is usually